-The so-called two-quadrants operation, which is based on the source-sink principle, couples a power supply and an electronic load are via a control signal.
+The so-called two-quadrants operation, which is based on the source-sink principle, couples a power supply and an electronic load via a control signal.
 It enables the automatic switchover between either the source or the sink being active.
 2QO is also allowed for master-slave systems.
 A master-slave system built from power supplies is then considered as one big source and will be handled and controlled as such.
 The same configuration is doable with several electronic loads building a big sink.
-More information about setup, configuration and use of a 2QO system can be found in the user manuals of the power supply series PS/PSI/PSE 9000 and PSI 9000 WR, as well as of the electronic load series ELR 9000 or EL 9000 B.
+More information about setup, configuration and use of a 2QO system can be found in the user manual of the power supply series PS/PSI/PSE 9000 or of the electronic load series ELR 9000 or EL 9000 B.